Òscar Ribas Reig

-Òscar Ribas Reig ([ˈɔskəɾ ˈriβəz ˈret͡ʃ]; 26 October 1936 – 18 December 2020) was an Andorran politician, lawyer, and businessman who became the prime minister of Andorra in 1982.
+Òscar Ribas Reig ([ˈɔskəɾ ˈriβəz ˈret͡ʃ]; 26 October 1936 – 18 December 2020) was an Andorran politician, lawyer, and businessman who became the first prime minister of Andorra in 1982.
 He twice served as head of government, first from 8 January 1982 to 21 May 1984 and again from 12 January 1990 to 7 December 1994.

+During his term, the first Constitution was adopted, Andorra became member of the United Nations and the country developed its institutions and foreign relations.

 Early life and education

 Òscar Ribas Reig was born in Sant Julià de Lòria, Andorra, on 26 October 1936 to an Andorran father and a Catalan mother.
 He moved to Spain as a child, living in Barcelona where he attended La Salle Bonanova School and then graduated in law from the University of Barcelona in 1959.
 In 1961, he completed a master's degree in political philosophy from the University of Fribourg in Switzerland.
 He was married to Roser Duró Ribó and had five children.

 Political career

-Early political career
+Early political years

 Ribas Reig's earliest political service was as Secretary to the City Council of his native Sant Julià de Lòria between 1963 and 1965.
 Following the 1971 parliamentary elections, he was elected a member of the General Council (then named the "General Council of the Valleys") as an independent, because it was not until 1993 that political parties were legalized and political parliamentary groups were formed in Andorra.
 He remained a member until 1979, when he declined to compete in that year's parliamentary elections.
 During that period, he held the Finance portfolio which, as there was then no institutionalized separation of powers, was a position comparable to that of Minister of Finance.

+In 1973, alongside lawmaker Jaume Bartumeu Canturri, Ribas Reig presented a motion to the Consell General to grant the right to Andorran women to get elected, which was approved four months later.